-The Chianti region and wine routeStretching between Florence and Siena, the Chianti region one of the oldest and famous wine regions in Italy.
+The Chianti region and wine routeStretching between Florence and Siena, the Chianti region is one of Italy's oldest and famous wine regions.
 Some of Italy’s finest vintages, like the Brunello di Montalcino, Chianti Classico, and Nobile di Montepulciano are grown in the renowned Chianti vineyards.

-The Chianti Classico road has always existed and is considered as one of the most beautiful panoramic drives of Italy.
+The Chianti Classico road has always existed and is considered one of Italy's most beautiful panoramic drives.
 This route, the SR222, is 100 km long and runs directly south from Florence to Siena, passes five small Chianti towns and the most instantly recognizable landscapes in the world.

 Greve in Chianti

-Greve, one of Chianti’s main villages and the first town to come across from Florence, oozes history.
-From the monastery in the old quarter to its market where since centuries traders have been selling their wares.
+Greve, one of Chianti’s main villages and the first town to come across Florence, oozes history.
+From the monastery in the old quarter to its market, where since centuries, traders have been selling their wares.